registrio/Registrio-WHMCS/README.md

-# Generic EPP with DNSsec Registrar Module for WHMCS
+# Registrio Module for WHMCS
-Generic EPP with DNSsec Registry-Registrar Module for WHMCS >= 7.7.1
+Registrio Module for WHMCS >= 7.7.1

-	# Generic EPP module for WHMCS which provide full functionality coverage for domains management and based on communication with Registry through Extensible Provisioning Protocol (EPP).
+	# Registrio Module for WHMCS which provide full functionality coverage for domains management and based on communication with Registry through Extensible Provisioning Protocol (EPP).
 	# EPP: RFC 5730, 5731, 5732, 5733, 5734, 5910
-	# this module it is working with https://www.rrpproxy.net/ (https://www.rrpproxy.net/API/EPP), http://www.udr.hk.com/registry, also you can create your own Registry using Open Source EPP Server https://sourceforge.net/projects/epp-server/
+	# this module it is working with https://registr.io software.

 ## Installation steps
-	# Upload via FTP the 'genericepp' directory to <whmcs_root>/modules/registrars/
+	# Upload via FTP the 'registrio' directory to <whmcs_root>/modules/registrars/
-	# Set write permissions for log file <whmcs_root>/modules/registrars/genericepp/log/genericepp.log
+	# Set write permissions for log file <whmcs_root>/modules/registrars/registrio/log/registrio.log

 ## Generate .PEM certificate